Return to home page

 - Rather than banks receiving deposits when households save and then lending them out, bank lending creates deposits.

-- In normal times, the central bank does not fix the amount of money in circulation, nor is central bank money ‘multiplied up’ into more loans and deposits.
+- In normal times, the central bank does not fix the amount of money in circulation, nor is central bank money ‘multiplied up’ into more loans and deposits."

-The Bank of England, which is absolutely privately owned like the Federal Reserve Bank of the United States of America, is a vile and deceitful organisation like most central banks around the world.
+The Bank of England, which is privately owned like the Federal Reserve Bank of the United States of America, is a deceitful organisation like most central banks around the world.
 Having purposedly and gleefully spent the last several decades deceiving the citizens of the United Kingdom into thinking that the money that the privately-owned commercial banks lend them is the money that these banks’ customers have deposited with these banks, the Bank of England now seeks to chastise the citizenry for falling for its extremely convoluted and confusing deception as it finally let’s the cat out of the bag with the truth about the money these privately-owned commerical banks lend to the citizenry.
 They create it out of nothing and weigh the citizenry down by charging interest on it so that they can earn exorbitant profits that their shareholders receive as dividends and that can be spent in the real economy purchasing real goods and services like high-end sports cars and overseas holidays.
 The citizenry work with bended back to earn the extra money necessary to pay the interest they owe to these banks from whom they borrow this money that was created out of nothing.